mstgnz/starter-kit/README.md

 # Go Project Template

-Welcome to the Go Project Template!
 This repository provides a well-structured and modular foundation for building Go applications.
 It's designed to help you quickly get started with a new Go project by providing a predefined directory layout, basic configurations, and sample code.

 ## Features